rchampieux/diy-documentation/docs/lesson4.md

 Problems I have run into:

-- Incorrectly named `mkdocs.yaml`
+- Incorrectly named `mkdocs.yaml` instead of the correct name, `mkdocs.yml`.
-- Incorrectly spelled keys in `mkdocs.yml`
+- Incorrectly spelled keys in `mkdocs.yml`.
-- Special characters in `pages:` names
+- Special characters in `pages:` names.
-- Incorrectly named or incorrectly placed `.md` files in `mkdocs.yml`
+- Incorrectly named or incorrectly placed `.md` files in `mkdocs.yml`.